nhado401/nhado401.github.io/Project.md

 ## Expanded Diseased Leaf Detection Project on STM32 Embedded Machine Learning System (2022) - Python, C

-Proposed an effective apporoach to fit the dataset and enhance model's accuracy under 1MB memory constraints.
+Proposed an effective apporoach to fit the dataset and enhance model's accuracy under 1MB memory constraint.

-Optimized the weights and biases when deploying the model in embedded system.
+Optimized the weights and biases when deploying the model on embedded system.

 Implemented successfully the 2D CNNs with high accuracy.